UI/ UX Internship Prompt

 Reflection

-The exercise was fantastic in the challenges it proposed, whether packing an efficient scheduling system to the consideration of the broad user range a university would have.
+The exercise was fantastic in the challenges it proposed, from packing an efficient scheduling system to considering the broad user range a university would have.